-The annual monitoring target to maintain the number of employee jobs in manufacturing has not been met, with an overall loss of 800 between 2008 and 2015.
-When comparing 2009-2015 figures against Merthyr Tydfil, Blaenau Gwent has fared well with a 12.5% increase (500 employee jobs) rather than a 3.2% decrease (100 employee jobs) in Merthyr Tydfil.
+The annual monitoring target to maintain the number of employee jobs in manufacturing has not been met, with an overall loss of 1,300 between 2008 and 2016.
+When comparing 2009-2016 figures against Merthyr Tydfil, Blaenau Gwent has fared poorly with no increase compared to a 12.9% increase (400 employee jobs) in Merthyr Tydfil.

-In terms of maintaining the number of employee jobs in manufacturing at 5,300, at 800 below this figure, the target has not been achieved.
+In terms of maintaining the number of employee jobs in manufacturing at 5,300, at 1,300 below this figure, the target has not been achieved.